 Dr Raal has graduated as a pharmacist at the University of Tartu (Estonia), and has completed his PhD at the Institute of Chemistry and Pharmacy of Leningrad (Soviet Union).
 He is the Head of the Institute of Pharmacy, University of Tartu,and the full-time Professor of Pharmacognosy.
 He has published 80 scientific papers in international scientific journals indexed by the Web of Science, Scopus and other databases, more than 130 conference abstracts, as well as 22 textbooks, monographs, handbooks and popular-scientific books such as ‘Pharmacognosy’ and ‘Encyclopedia of Medicinal Plants of the World’ (in Estonian).

-) Department of Pharmacy University of Tartu Tartu Estonia
+) Institute of Pharmacy, Faculty of Medicine University of Tartu Tartu Estonia

 Dr. Schultz earned a doctorate (Ph.D.) in Genetics from the Pennsylvania State University, a masters (M.S.) in Plant and Soil Sciences from the University of Delaware and a bachelor of science (B.S.) in Horticulture from the Pennsylvania State University.
 Before joining the faculty at the University of Louisville where he is currently an associate professor, he worked as a post-doctoral associate in the lab of Dr. John Ohlrogge at Michigan State University.
 Dr. Schultz’ current research focus is the biochemistry of monoenoic fatty acids as potential biofuels and studying plant specialized metabolites with uses in agriculture, industrial or medical applications.